BACKGROUND AND PURPOSE

 (a) Each member of the Board of Directors shall have one vote except the Executive Director who serves ex-officio, non-voting.

-(b) The participation of five members of the Board of Directors shall constitute a quorum.
+(b) The participation of five voting members of the Board of Directors, whether in person or electronically, shall constitute a quorum.
 Unless otherwise specified in these by-laws, all board actions require the affirmative vote of five members of the Board of Directors participating in the action being taken, except as may be otherwise specifically provided by statute, the Articles of Incorporation, or these by-laws.

 No person shall be liable to the corporation for any loss, damage, liability or expense suffered by it on account of any action taken or omitted to be taken by her/him as a director or Officer of the corporation or of any other corporation which he/she serves as a director or Officer at the request of the corporation, if such person